acard0/orbitresolver/README.md

 - creates an instance of ShipSelectRequest DTO object using mono activator fn exported by il2cpp
 - sends the ShipSelectRequest to the server using the network session object found via pattern matching

+# building
+install rustup, cargo and rustc via installer > https://www.rust-lang.org/tools/install install nightly toolchain > cmd 'rustup toolchain install nightly' add target to 32bit set > cmd 'rustup target add i686-pc-windows-msvc --toolchain nightly' clone the repo open up your editor or cmd window at source directory (where root Cargo.toml file is) build > cmd 'cargo build --release' output library will be at 'target\i686-pc-windows-msvc\release'

+# testing
+open up an injector and inject the built library if you are using ProcessHacker, find darkorbit.exe from process tree > misc > inject dll

 ```rust
 #![allow(non_snake_case)]
 #![allow(unused)]